 - a.
 The crowd line is a physical barrier preventing spectators from moving forward during an air show.
 Use snow fencing in combination with chain-link or bicycle fencing to prevent FOD from blowing onto the taxiways. - b.
-The optimum distance for the crowd line is 1,500 feet from the show line. - (1) If the only well-defined show line is closer to the crowd than 1,500 feet, and it is not possible to move the crowd line back, it is permissible, with FAA approval, to locate the crowd line a minimum of 1,200 feet from the show line.

-- (2) Exceeding 1,500 feet for the crowd line is permissible, but distances greater than 1,500 feet progressively reduce the effectiveness of the demonstration. - c.
-Due to the design of our demonstration with regard to spectator safety, please reference the table below to determine how far RIGHT of show center your crowd can extend.
-Your crowd can extend no further than 2,000 feet LEFT of show center if the distance from the crowd to the show line is 1,500 feet and no further than 1,500 feet LEFT of show center if the distance from the crowd to the show line is 1,200 feet.
+The optimum distance for the crowd line is 1,500 feet from the show line. - (1) If the only well-defined show line is closer to the crowd than 1,500 feet, and it is not possible to move the crowd line back, it is permissible, with FAA approval, to locate the crowd line a minimum of 1,200 feet from the show line. - (2) Exceeding 1,500 feet for the crowd line is permissible, but distances greater than 1,500 feet progressively reduce the effectiveness of the demonstration.
+To the max extent possible, the CAT I and CAT III show centers should be laterally collocated. - c.
+Due to the design of our demonstration regarding spectator safety, please reference the table below to determine how far from of show center your primary spectator area can extend.
+In all cases, it cannot extend further right than 500' laterally from the bomb burst placement.
 If you are unable to meet this requirement, contact the Thunderbirds Air Show Events Coordinator ASAP and allow us to determine if we can safely execute a show at your location.
 Failure to adhere to this restriction may force us to cancel our demonstration.

-Distance from Crowd Line to Show Line How far RIGHT of Show Center crowd is allowed
+Distance from Crowd Line to Show Line How far from Show Center the primary spectator area is allowed left/right

 1200' 1080'

 1300' 1250'

 1400' 1415'

 1500' 1600'

 1600' 1770'

 1700' 1960'

 1800' 2120'

 - d.
 All static display aircraft should be positioned well behind the crowd line.
 For suggested arrangements of your show line, crowd line, and aircraft parking see the illustration in Attachment 5, or contact the Thunderbird Air Show Events Coordinator, Operations Officer or Advance Pilot. - e.
 The FAA requires the aerobatic box be void of all people who are not mission essential during our practice and demonstration days.
 The aerobatic box is defined as the area from the crowd line to the show line, and 1,200 to 1,500 feet beyond the show line (for a minimum depth of 2,700 feet), and 6,000 feet either side of show center.
 (See Attachment 5.) - (1) Only essential personnel are permitted in the aerobatic box, i.e. demonstration teams and fire/rescue personnel. - (2) The strict nature of this FAA guidance means that access to this area must be controlled, and all personnel kept from entering the area.
-Because the safety of all spectators is essential, the aerial demonstration cannot begin, or may possibly be terminated, if non-essential personnel access the area. - (3) Any essential personnel within the aerobatic box during the Thunderbird performance MUST NOT MOVE during the demonstration, to avoid distracting the Thunderbird pilots. - f.
-"Drive In" Shows are discouraged.
-One of the most important aspects of your show, the fan experience (music, narration, ground ceremonies, feeling the action, experiencing the performance, etc), relies on getting the crowd up to the crowd line.
-Additionally, all our maneuvers and "hits" are designed for maximum effect at show center on the crowd line.
-Please consider this heavily when deciding your show layout.
+Because the safety of all spectators is essential, the aerial demonstration cannot begin, or may possibly be terminated, if non-essential personnel access the area. - (3) Any essential personnel within the aerobatic box during the Thunderbird performance MUST NOT MOVE during the demonstration, to avoid distracting the Thunderbird pilots.